 Microbial cleaning studies are essential to validating a facility’s cleaning SOP.
 Pharmacies must demonstrate that cleaning agents, combined with instructions and procedures for their use, remove microbial contamination from surface areas where sterile drug products are compounded.

 The container closure system for a drug product provides critical protection for stability and sterility.
-ARL offers USP <1207> container closure integrity testing (CCIT) on IV bags, syringes, and vials.
+ARL offers USP <1207> container closure integrity testing (CCIT) on IV bags, syringes, cassettes, and vials.
 Three types of leaks that can be detected during CCIT include:

 - Entry of microorganisms